 The FICM’s voltage output drops below 48 volts – causing a tiny delay in fuel injection timing.

 There is still a built-in tolerance till 45 volts.
-Once below that level, misfires occur – causing irregular combustion, leading to rough engine performance.
+Once below that level, misfires occur – causing irregular combustion, and leading to rough engine performance.

 Fuel economy drops, engine power output takes a hit, and the exhaust becomes smoky.
 Once the FICM voltage drops below 30 volts, the engine won’t even start.